Cigarette taxes in the United States: Non-cigarette tobacco taxes

 Taxes on smokeless (chewing) tobacco, as well as (and often concurrent with) snuff, cigars and pipe tobacco, are also common in the United States.
 Forty-nine states and the District of Columbia have such a non-cigarette tax(es), Pennsylvania being the sole exception, with no cigar tax at all (though it considers small cigars to be cigarettes for taxation purposes) and the last to impose taxes for smokeless and pipe tobaccos in 2016.
 Of the 49 states that do impose in this category, Florida does not tax cigars, though all other tobacco products are taxed.
-The U.S. federal government charges different non-cigarette excise taxes, according to the following 6 categories: snuff, chewing tobacco, pipe tobacco, roll-your-own, large cigars, and small cigars.
+The federal government charges different non-cigarette excise taxes, according to the following 6 categories: snuff, chewing tobacco, pipe tobacco, roll-your-own, large cigars, and small cigars.
 Cigarette papers and tubes are also taxed.
-As of June 2019, ten U.S. states and Washington, D.C. also had excise taxes on e-cigarettes.
+As of June 2019, ten states and Washington, D.C. also had excise taxes on e-cigarettes.

 Electronic cigarette taxes

-As of December 31, 2021, 30 states (California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin and Wyoming), and the District of Columbia have passed legislation that requires a tax on electronic cigarettes.
-Twelve states (Connecticut, Delaware, Kansas, Louisiana, New Jersey, North Carolina, Ohio, Utah, Virginia, Washington, West Virginia and Wisconsin) tax e-cigarettes per milliliter of liquid or consumable material.
-Fifteen states (California, Colorado, Illinois, Indiana, Maine, Maryland, Massachusetts, Minnesota, Nevada, New York, Oregon, Pennsylvania, Utah, Vermont, and Wyoming), the District of Columbia, and the U.S. Virgin Islands tax e-cigarettes on a percentage of a specified cost.
-Georgia, Kentucky, New Hampshire and New Mexico tax closed e-cigarette systems (prefilled cartridges) per milliliter of liquid and open e-cigarette systems (refillable cartridges) on a percentage of a specified cost.
+As of September 31, 2024, 33 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have passed legislation that requires a tax on electronic cigarettes.
+Thirteen states tax e-cigarettes per milliliter of liquid or consumable material.
+Sixteen states, the District of Columbia, and the U.S. Virgin Islands tax e-cigarettes on a percentage of a specified cost.
+Five states tax closed e-cigarette systems (prefilled cartridges) per milliliter of liquid and open e-cigarette systems (refillable cartridges) on a percentage of a specified cost.